starryknight/GA-SEI-curriculum/sequences/express-views-exercise/readme.md

 Your web page will need to:

-* provide a web page that lists all bank accounts
+* provide a web page view that lists all bank accounts
+* provide a web page view that shows details for a single account

 # Setup